 Add The Reason You Are Selling

-An unnecessary but nice addition to your post is why you chose to sell the item.
-If it didn’t fit you, explain why.
+An unnecessary but nice addition to your post is telling the buyer why you chose to sell the item.
+If it didn’t fit well or had some other flaw, explain this.
 You could save someone else the same trouble that you went through.

 Research Before You Buy

+You wouldn’t go on a thru hike without doing some research ahead of time, so don’t buy something without doing your research either.
 Look up reviews of the product online.
-Check out the company’s own website as well as sites like Amazon and gear review blogs.
-Make sure you know what you’re getting before you fork over your trail mix money to a stranger.
+Check out the company’s own website as well as other online retailers and gear review blogs.
+Make sure you know what you’re getting before you hand over your money to a stranger.

 Swapping gear online is the most convenient way to go.
 Do a little hunting and you’re bound to snag a good deal.
-Some websites specialize in hiking, others have a variety of categories for all of your outdoor needs.
+Some websites specialize in hiking, while others have a variety of categories for all of your outdoor needs.
+Below are some useful places to start.

-- This site has a great place to score a deal.
+This site has a great place to score a deal.
 It operates as a forum and has an active community, which can be a plus for getting your questions answered.
-Membership is needed to create your own post.
+Bear in mind that you need to be a member to create your own post.

-- Another good outdoor gear swap outlet, this one acts as a forum for people to post their own gear.
+Another good outdoor gear swap outlet, MEC acts as a forum for people to post their own gear.

-- r/geartrade is a perfect place to find good deals, but they go fast!
+r/geartrade is a perfect place to find good deals, but they usually go fast!

 Where Else Can You Buy Used Gear?